 What kind of paint do you use on a metal filing cabinet?

 The spray paints are available in a variety of colors and types including metallic colors, specialty paints, and high-temperature paints.
 How to spray paint metal?
 It is important for you to select the right color and type of the spray paint in accordance with your needs and décor.
 You can use bright colors if your office has no exposure to direct sunlight.
 On the other hand, dark colors can be used if your workplace has a direct sunlight contact.

 In this article, all the details required to make sure how to paint a metal filing cabinet from scratch are provided.
 The main focus of this article is to inform the reader about the various requirements, techniques, and conditions related to painting the metal cabinet.
 As of painting a file cabinet requires proper planning, the reader can benefit from the information provided in this article.

-This article is also an important tool for the people who are seeking help related to adding manual designs in painting.
+This article is also an important tool for the people who are seeking help related to adding manual designs in painting and ways on how to spray paint metal.
 The article also provides comprehensive information related to sanding, rust removal and surface smoothening.
 Besides, information related to various tools and equipment required for the painting of a metal cabinet is also detailed.